 The island was the lair of a giant serpent, which used the island to attack nearby villages.
 But the saint, with his ability to command the waves, stood on his cloak over the water and managed to send the monster away.

 If you’re looking for a very Italian place, quieter than Lakes Como or Maggiore, you can’t miss Orta.
-A town itself is on a promontory on the eastern bank of the lake and it is famous for the Sacro Monte, a pilgrimage site part of UNESCO’s World Heritage List.
+The town itself is on a promontory on the eastern bank of the lake and it is famous for the Sacro Monte, a pilgrimage site part of UNESCO’s World Heritage List.

-Orta San Giulio with kids
+Orta San Giulio with Kids

 We arrived on the market day, which means frenzy activities in the main square.